framedsc/Sitesource/markdown/GameGuides/spacemarine2.md

 Reshade | Yes, see guide below
 Graphics API | DirectX 12

+@alert neutral
+This cheat table is **outdated** because of the game updates following the original release.
+You can instead use [Astartes Overhaul](https://www.nexusmods.com/warhammer40000spacemarine2/mods/89), which comes with a freecam of its own (although it has some issues).
+So either use that or [rollback update](../GeneralGuides/steam_update_guide.htm) of the game to its original release version.

+Please help to [update](https://framedsc.com/contribute.htm#updating-guides) the contents of this guide with relevant information.
+@end

 ## Tools

 * [Cheat table for enhancing the in-game photomode](..\CheatTables\SM2_PM.CT) by Otis_Inf and Skall